luizirber/ecs260-property/README.md

 We collected artifacts on [final/artifacts](final/artifacts) for convenience, but they are also available online (mostly on [PR #1324][1]).
+It's is not so easy to visualize this on GitHub, so you might want to download the repository and open it locally.

 - [lcov-report/index.html][11]: LCOV report for function and line coverage.
 - [diff.htm][12]: Graphical diff containing our tests and additions to the original codebase.